British Empire facts!

 Over the course of the 20th century, Britain’s empire broke down in stages.
 After the First World War (1914-1918) there was a feeling of ‘nationalism’ sweeping the globe, whereby countries should have the right to be independent and rule themselves.
 In 1926, Canada, Australia, New Zealand and South Africa became independent, meaning they were no longer under British control.

 So, why were these countries given independence first?
-Well, by this time these countries had large white populations of European decent, living under the rule of formal governments.
+Well, by this time these countries had large white populations of European descent, living under the rule of formal governments.
 They were therefore considered to be more experienced and ‘able’ to run their own country successfully, which would benefit the empire as a whole.
 Racist views held by the British at the time meant that other British colonies – with large populations of non-white people – weren’t granted independence, even when they asked for it…

 Over the next decades, however, the remaining colonies continued to push for independence.
 After the Second World War, Britain no longer had the wealth or strength to manage an empire overseas.
 Many colonies had fought for the British during the war (although people of colour were mainly given low-rank positions), and were making their own plans for independence.